bill9800/speech_separation/README.md

 # Model

+Audio-only model is provided in model_v1 and Audio-visual model is provided in model_v2.

+Below is the structure of model_v2 :

 Audio part : Dilated CNN + Bidirectional LSTM.

 Video part : (pretrained MTCNN + Facenet) + dilated CNN + Bidirectional LSTM.

+# Training

 Loss function : modified discriminative loss function inspired from paper[4].

+Optimizer : Adam

 # Prediction

-Apply complex ratio mask (cRM) to enhance phase spectrum.
-Maintain the quality during transformation by hyperbolic tangent fucntion.[5]
+Apply complex ratio mask (cRM) to STFT of the mixed speech, we can produce the STFT of single speaker’s speech.

-The model will be evaluated by signal-to-distortion ratio.

 # Reference